The stories worth your attention this week

 Human content is 8x more likely to rank #1 — Semrush, April 2026

-What it means for you: If you're running AI content and not doing substantive human editing before publish, this is a direct warning.
-A separate 16-month study found that AI-drafted content with real human editing comes within 4% of fully human content performance.
+What it means for you: If you’re running AI content without substantive human editing before publish, this is a direct warning.
+AI-drafted content with real human editing comes within 4% of fully human content performance.
 See our full breakdown: Does AI Content Rank on Google?
-Here's What the Data Actually Says.

 Revenue